NicholasTYD/CS5478_Group_Project/README.md

 Shy-CBS is our custom implementation of CBS.
 It functions mostly identically to CBS, with the minor modification to the low-level A* search algorithm, to provide a extremely small discount to path cost if an agent chooses to idle in a workstation.
 This discount is so small that it virtually makes no difference to the outcome of the pathfinding algorithm for majority of cases, except during the case when the low-level algorithm is presented with two paths that would otherwise have the same path cost, where it'll preferentially pick the path that idles more often in a workstation.

 The rationale behind Shy-CBS is that by allowing agents to remain idle at their assigned workstations more often, overall congestion can be reduced.
 Since each workstation is a protected cell accessible only to its designated agent, waiting there effectively removes the agent from the shared navigation space.
-This leaves more room for other agents to successfully propose shorter paths with potentially less conflicts, which would hopefully improve the overall efficiency and speed of the system.
+This leaves more room for other agents to successfully propose shorter paths with potentially less conflicts, which would hopefully improve the overall efficiency of the system.

 # Pathfinding in action: